h2oai/sparkling-water/py/README.rst

 The driver program in Sparkling Water, creates a ``SparkSession`` (spark) which in turn is used to create an ``H2OContext`` (hc) that is used to start H2O services on the spark executors.
 An H2O Context is a connection to H2O cluster and  also facilitates communication between H2O and Spark.
 When an H2O cluster starts, it has the same topology as the Spark cluster and H2O nodes shares the same JVMs as the Spark Executors.

-To leverage H2O's algorithms, data in Spark cluster, stored as an RDD, needs to be converted to an H2OFrame (H2O's distributed data frame).
+To leverage H2O's algorithms, data in Spark cluster, stored as an RDD or Dataset/Dataframe, needs to be converted to an H2OFrame (H2O's distributed data frame).
 This requires a data copy because of the difference in data layout in Spark (blocks/rows) and H2O (columns).
 But as data is stored in H2O in a highly compressed format, the overhead of making a data copy is low.
-When converting an H2OFrame to RDD, Sparkling Water creates a wrapper around the H2OFrame to provide an RDD-like API.
+When converting an H2OFrame to a RDD or Dataframe, Sparkling Water creates a wrapper around the H2OFrame to provide a given Spark API.
 In this case, no data is duplicated and data is served directly from the underlying H2OFrame.
 As H2O runs in the same JVMs as the Spark Executors, moving data from Spark to H2O or vice-versa requires a simple in memory, in process call.

 What is PySparkling?